 2. The Good Moral Character Requirement

-To be eligible for citizenship, you must meet the “good moral character requirement.”
-There are several reasons why a person would not meet this requirement including having a criminal record or lying on your citizenship application.
+To be eligible for citizenship, you must meet a “good moral character requirement.”
 If the USCIS finds that you are not a person of good moral character, your application will be denied.

-- Any crime against a person with intent to harm
+- Committing any crime against another person with the intent to cause harm

 - Habitual drunkenness

-- Failing to complete any probation, parole, or suspended sentence before you apply for naturalization
+- Failing to complete any parole, suspended sentence, or probation requirement before you submit your naturalization application

-- Persecution of anyone because of race, religion, national origin, political opinion, or social group
+- Persecuting anyone because of their national origin, race, political opinion, social group, or religion

-The USCIS rejects a significant number of applications every year for simple mistakes including filing an incomplete application, failing to sign the application, or sending the incorrect fee.
+The USCIS rejects a significant number of applications every year for simple errors, including:

-The N-400 application is complicated and confusing.
-FileRight.com provides “do-it-yourself” software and lawyer review services to help you properly complete the immigration application process.
-Start Your Citizenship Application!
+The N-400 application for U.S. citizenship can be complicated and confusing.
+FileRight.com provides “do-it-yourself” software and lawyer review services to help you correctly complete the immigration application process.